justinas/alice/README.md

 None of the other middleware chaining solutions behaves exactly like Alice.
-Alice is as minimal as a chaining solution gets.
-In its essence, it's just a for loop that does the wrapping for you.
+Alice is as minimal as it gets: in essence, it's just a for loop that does the wrapping for you.

 ### Usage